 by Leland Searles

 In many of central Iowa’s woodlands, I have come to expect a greater diversity of animal and plant life than actually presents itself.
-This wishful thinking underscores an underlying disappointment from otherwise uplifting time among the trees, time that begins with the hopes on entering a tract for the first time or returning to some …
+This wishful thinking underscores an underlying disappointment …

 -